WE cover

-Web Ecology (WE) is a platinum open-access journal issued by the European Ecological Federation (EEF), an organization representing the European ecological societies.
-Web Ecology publishes papers from all fields of ecology without any geographic restriction.
-It is a forum to communicate results of experimental, theoretical, and descriptive studies of general interest to an international audience.
-Original contributions, short communications, and reviews on ecological research on all kinds of organisms and ecosystems are welcome as well as papers that express emerging ideas and concepts with a sound scientific background.
+Web Ecology (WE) is an open-access journal issued by the European Ecological Federation (EEF), an organization representing the European ecological societies.
+Web Ecology publishes papers from all fields of ecology without any geographic restriction, but focused on the natural interactions that sustain communities, rather than on environmental policy or management.
+The journal is a forum to communicate results of experimental, theoretical, and descriptive studies of general interest to an international audience.
+Original contributions, short communications, and reviews on ecological research on all kinds of organisms and ecosystems are welcome, as well as papers that express emerging ideas and concepts with a sound scientific background.
 Papers must be original and not previously published in another journal.
 We also aim to serve as a publication forum for those European ecological societies that do not maintain their own society journal.
-Web Ecology also offers the opportunity to publish special issues resulting from conferences or symposiums from ecological societies.

 Short summary